sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

     This process may take several minutes.

-## Section 5.
-Deploy Image to New Computers (Windows Installation)
+## Deploy the image to new computers (Windows installation)

 1. On technician computer locate the following files in USB-B/Deployment destination.
-Please see “**Creating My USB-B**” section to create and place the files in correct paths.
+Please see [Creating My USB-B](#creating-my-usb-b) to create and place the files in correct paths.
 If you’ve already done this step please skip

     ![Locate USB files](images/locateusbfiles.png)